-In PP modification, the semantic information of the PP consists of the relation expressed by the preposition and the information of the embedded NP, as described by a participant structure ε{P} .
-For PP modification the distributivity is relevant and the scoping (inverse linking or not - the latter case will be called 'linear' linking).
-Hence the link structure for PP modification contains a quadruple:
+In PP modification, the semantic information in the PP consists of the relation expressed by the preposition and the information of the embedded NP, described by a participant structure.
+For modification by a PP both the distributivity is relevant and the scoping (inverse linking or not - the latter case will be called 'linear').
+Hence a link structure for PP modification is a quadruple:

-(59) $L{PP} = \langle relation, \varepsilon_P (participant structure), distributivity, linking \rangle$
+(59) $L{PP} = \langle relation, participant structure, distributivity, linking \rangle$

-In modification by a relative clause, the semantic information to be captured in annotations consists of the specification of the events with their participants as described in the (relative) clause, the annotation of which is through an annotation structure, plus the semantic role that the participants indicated by the head play in the RC's set of events, the distributivity of the modification, and whether inverse linking occurs.
+In modification by a relative clause, the semantic information to be captured in annotations consists of the specification of the events with their participants as described in the (relative) clause, the annotation of which is through a QuantML annotation structure, plus the semantic role that the participants indicated by the head play in the RC's set of events, the distributivity of the modification, and whether inverse linking occurs.
 The link structure for a relative clause is thus:

-(60) $L{RC} = \langle annotation structure, semantic role, distributivity, linking \rangle$
+(60) $L{RC} = \langle \text{semantic role, annotation structure, distributivity, linking} \rangle$